-Solvency Capital Requirements and any obligations (including reporting obligations) which are dependent upon such calculations.
+- d.
+Insurers in the TPR and SRO with UK branches will have 15 months to meet obligations to calculate the branch Minimum Capital Requirements or branch Solvency Capital Requirements and any obligations (including reporting obligations) which are dependent upon such calculations. - e.

-- e.
 Similarly, the provisions on branch notional minimum capital requirements for composite insurers in rule 11.1(1) of the Third Country Branches Part of the Composites Part of the PRA Rulebook are delayed for 15 months. - f.
 Similarly a 6 months transitional period applies to rule 2.1 of the Regulatory Reporting Part of the PRA Rulebook in respect of the Statement of profit or loss for banks (falling within Regulatory Activity Group 1.) - g.
-In relation to rule 3.2 of the General Provisions Part of the PRA Rulebook (Disclosure to Retail Clients), firms in the TPR or SRO may choose to use their existing disclosure wording until 31 March 2021 (i.e. three months after the end of the transition period). - 30.
-A summary of areas where transitional relief is being provided to TPR and SRO firms is set out below.
+In relation to rule 3.2 of the General Provisions Part of the PRA Rulebook (Disclosure to Retail Clients), firms in the TPR or SRO may choose to use their existing disclosure wording until 31 March 2021 (i.e. three months after the end of the transition period).

+37. A summary of areas where transitional relief is being provided to TPR and SRO firms is set out below.

-Duration of transitional relief Third country branch requirements Firms to which transitional relief applies First performance year starting on or after the date falling 3 months Remuneration rules where they go beyond CRD IV requirements: Firms in TPR - Clawbacks Firms in SRO - Buyouts - Risk Adjustment Ex-passporting firms that have gained Part 4A - Personal Investment Strategies authorisation 3 months Status disclosure requirements to retail customers Firms in TPR Firms in SRO 6 months Solvency II qualitative reporting - ORSA and RSR reports in respect of branch operations excluding information related to the branch SCR and MCR.
-Firms in TPR Firms in SRO 15 months Bank branch level P&L reporting (No transitional relief to be provided for TC bank branches liquidity reporting and bank annual report and accounts) Firms in TPR Firms in SRO Branch solvency and minimum capital requirements for insurance branches
+Duration of transitional relief Third country branch requirements Firms to which transitional relief applies First performance year starting on or after the date Remuneration rules where they go beyond CRD IV requirements: Firms in TPR falling 3 months - Deferrals - Clawbacks Firms in SRO - Buyouts Ex-passporting firms that have gained Part 4A authorisation - Risk Adjustment - Personal Investment Strategies danonoalon 3 months Status disclosure requirements to retail customers Firms in TPR Firms in SRO 6 months Solvency II qualitative reporting - ORSA and RSR reports in respect of branch operations excluding information related to the branch SCR and MCR.
+Firms in TPR Firms in SRO 15 months Bank branch level P&L reporting (No transitional relief to be provided for TC bank branches liquidity reporting and bank annual report and accounts) Firms in TPR

+Branch solvency and minimum capital requirements for insurance branches Firms in SRO

-Branch SCR and branch MCR calculations
+- Branch SCR and branch MCR calculations

 - Localisation and deposit of assets

 - Branch scheme of operations

 Solvency II quantitative reporting

 Solvency II qualitative reporting - Complete branch ORSA and branch RSR

 Composites rules relating to calculation of notional minimum capital requirement